talsma-ict/lazy4j/README.md

 ## What is it?

-A wrapper for a `Supplier` function that evaluates it lazily when it is first needed, remembering the result so the wrapped supplier does not get called again.
+A lazy function that is evaluated only when it is first needed, remembering the result so it does not get called again.

-`Lazy` wraps the `Supplier` functional interface.
+Technically, `Lazy` is a wrapper for standard Java `Supplier` functions.

 ## Why?

-This is often recurring functionality that should have been provided out of the box by the JDK when lambda's were introduced in Java 8.
+We feel this ought to be provided out of the box and should have been when lambda's were introduced, back in Java 8.

 Fortunately, it's not very difficult to create, so that's what we did.